borist/SublimePaneNavigation/README.md

 SublimePaneNavigation
 =====================

 "SublimePaneNavigation" is a plugin for the Sublime Text 2 editor that provides increased keyboard navigation between tabs and split panes (when using multiple split panes in a window).
-This plugin primarly does 2 things:
+This plugin primarly does 3 things:

 1. **Tab Navigation:** Changes the `ctrl+tab` and `ctrl+shift+tab` key bindings to cycle through the tabs in the **active pane** in the order that they appear in the pane (as opposed to in order of recency, as is the default); note that this is unlike the built in behavior for `cmd+shift+]` and `cmd+shift+[` for a mac (`alt+shift+]` and `alt+shift+]` for Windows or Linux), which cycle through the tabs in the active window, across all split pane.
 2. **Split Pane Navigation:** Adds key bindings for `ctrl+]` and `ctrl+[` to cycle through the multiple split panes open in a window (if there are multiple split panes).
+3. **Sending Tabs To Other Panes:** Adds key bindings for `ctrl+shift+left` and `ctrl+shift+right` to send tabs from their current pane to the next/previous panes (if there are multiple split panes in a window).

 Installation
 ------------